cloudyr/googleComputeEngineR/inst/dockerfiles/persistentRStudio/README.md

 4. Close and re-open the RStudio project.
 Your local files should now load from GCS
 5. Do work, then exit the project.
 It will be saved to a new folder on GCS
 6. Shutdown the VM to avoid charges.
-7. Restart the VM and repeat 3, creating an RStudio project with the exact same name as before.
-The files from GCS should now automatically load as you are using same bucket (via VM metadata) and filepath (via RStudio Project name)
+7. Restart the VM and repeat step 3, creating an RStudio project with the exact same name as before.
+8. The files from GCS should now automatically load as you are using same bucket (via VM metadata) and filepath (via RStudio Project name)